drak3hft7/VPS-Bug-Bounty-Tools/README.md

 - 19 March 2022: Inserted into the script the freq,qsreplace and uro tools.
 - 10 April 2022: Inserted into the script the hakrawler and Jeeves.
 - 20 April 2022: Inserted into the script the naabu tool.
+- 15 November 2022: Inserted into the script the katana tool.